 ICT (including data) and the related technologies such as email, the internet and mobile devices are an expected part of our daily working life in school.
 This policy is designed to ensure that all staff are aware of their professional responsibilities when using any form of ICT.
 All staff are expected to sign this policy and adhere at all times to its contents.
-Any concerns or clarification should be discussed with your SLT line manager.
+Any concerns or clarification should be discussed with your SLT line manager or an appropriate school contact.

-- I will only use the school's email / Internet / Intranet / Learning Platform and any related technologies for professional purposes or for uses deemed acceptable by the Head or Governing Body - I will comply with the ICT system security and not disclose any passwords provided to me by the school or other related authorities - I will ensure that all electronic communications with pupils and staff are compatible with my professional role - I will not give out my own personal details, such as mobile phone number, personal email address, personal Twitter account, or any other social media link, to pupils - I will only use the approved, secure email system(s) for any school business - I will ensure that personal data (such as data held on MIS software) is kept secure and is used appropriately, whether in school, taken off the school premises or accessed remotely.
+- I will only use the school's email / Internet / Intranet / Learning Platform and any related technologies for professional purposes or for uses deemed acceptable by the Head or Governing Body - I will comply with the ICT system security and not disclose any passwords provided to me by the school or other related authorities - I will ensure that all electronic communications with pupils and staff are compatible with my professional role - I will not give out my own personal details, such as mobile phone number, personal email address, personal Social media account, or any other social media link, to pupils - I will only use the approved, secure email system(s) for any school business - I will ensure that personal data (such as data held on MIS software) is kept secure and is used appropriately, whether in school, taken off the school premises or accessed remotely.
 Personal data can only be taken out of school or accessed remotely when authorised by the Head or Governing Body.
-Personal or sensitive data taken off site must be encrypted, e.g. on a password secured laptop or memory stick - I will not install any hardware or software without permission of Queens' School - I will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory - Images of pupils and/ or staff will only be taken, stored and used for professional purposes in line with school policy and with written consent of the parent, carer or staff member - Images will not be distributed outside the school network without the permission of the parent/ carer, member of staff or Headteacher - I will support the school approach to online safety and not upload or add any images, video, sounds or text linked to or associated with the school or its community' - I understand that all my use of the Internet and other related technologies can be monitored and logged and can be made available, on request, to my Line Manager or Headteacher - I will respect copyright and intellectual property rights - I will ensure that my online activity, both in school and outside school, will not bring the school, my professional reputation, or that of others, into disrepute - I will support and promote the school's e-Safety and Data Security policies and help pupils to be safe and responsible in their use of ICT and related technologies - I will not use personal electronic devices (including smart watches) in public areas of the school between the hours of 8.30am and 3.30pm, except in the staff room and where there are signs to indicate this. - I understand this forms part of the terms and conditions set out in my contract of employment
+Personal or sensitive data taken off site must be encrypted, e.g. on a password secured laptop or memory stick - I will not install any hardware or software without permission of Queens' School ICT department - I will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory - Images of pupils and/ or staff will only be taken, stored and used for professional purposes in line with school policy and with written consent of the parent, carer or staff member - Images will not be distributed outside the school network without the permission of the parent/ carer, member of staff or Headteacher - I will support the school approach to online safety and not upload or add any images, video, sounds or text linked to or associated with the school or its community' - I understand that all my use of the Internet and other related technologies can be monitored and logged and can be made available, on request, to my Line Manager or Headteacher - I will respect copyright and intellectual property rights - I will ensure that my online activity, both in school and outside school, will not bring the school, my professional reputation, or that of others, into disrepute - I will support and promote the school's e-Safety and Data Security policies and help pupils to be safe and responsible in their use of ICT and related technologies

+- I will not use personal electronic devices (including smart watches) in public areas of the school between the hours of 8.30am and 3.30pm, except in the staff room and where there are signs to indicate this. - I will not move or reallocate any school IT equipment without permission from the IT department - I will lock my computer and secure any sensitive data if leaving it unattended, even in a locked room - I understand this forms part of the terms and conditions set out in my contract of employment